 1. Introduction

 Norman is a diverse and multifaceted city that provides many of the amenities of a large metropolitan area, while still maintaining a strong sense of community.
 Located in central Oklahoma, Norman is just 15 minutes south of Oklahoma City, the state capital.
 The total area within the main body of Norman is 189 square miles.
 Norman offers a rich and fascinating history, a wide range of cultural experiences and nationally recognized educational institutions.
 Norman is also home to the University of Oklahoma which has an enrollment of 31,000 students.
-As of the 2016 American Community Survey Five-Year Estimates, Norman was home to approximately 117,350 people, of whom twenty-one percent were members of minority groups.
-According to the same survey, the median income of households in Norman was $51,491 and 18.2% of individuals were in poverty.
-According to 2011-2015 CHAS data, there were 44,910 households in Norman, and the percentage of households who earn less than 80% of the area median income and are therefore classified as low-or moderate-income by HUD was 42.8% of the city-wide population for whom household income could be determined.
+As of the 2020 U.S. Census, Norman was home to approximately 128,026 people, of whom thirty-one percent were members of minority groups.
+According to the same survey, the median income of households in Norman was $57,786 and 18.8% of individuals were in poverty.
+There are 53,446 households in Norman, and the percentage of households who earn less than 80% of the area median income and are therefore classified as low-or moderate-income by HUD was 42.8% ??of the city-wide population for whom household income could be determined.
 Consolidated Plan funds will be targeted toward these low and moderate income neighborhoods or toward activities that benefit all residents of the city who are low or moderate income.

 The Strategic Plan lays out the direction the City intends to take in the distribution of the Community Development Block Grant and HOME funding for the 2020-2024 planning period.
 The priorities listed were determined through consultation with citizens, service providers and other City of Norman departments.
 Some of the programs will be targeted to individual households who qualify for the programs according to their income status (individual or direct benefit).
-Other programs are directed towards particular area within Norman where the median income of the census blocks groups involved meets the HUD standards for area benefit.
-This standard states that the median household income of 51% of households in the area is at or below 80% of MFI.
+Other programs are directed towards particular areas within Norman where the median income of the census blocks groups meets the HUD standards for area benefit.
+This standard states the median household income of 51% of households in the area is at or below 80% of MFI.
 The City’s goals and objectives were identified and developed through the context of eligible uses of HUD funding and are listed below and summarized in Section SP-45.